CatalaLang/catala-book/src/3-2-compilation-deployment.md

 # Project building and deployment

+<div id="tock" data-block_title="Summary"></div>
+<div id="tocw"></div>

-In the previous section, we defined a directory containing a Catala project with a `clerk.toml` configuration file that contained two main targets (`us-tax-code` and `housing-benefits`) that we aim to build and export them as libraries in different languages.
+In the previous section, we defined a directory containing a Catala project with a `clerk.toml` configuration file that contained two main targets (`us-tax-code` and `housing-benefits`) that we aim to build and export them as source libraries in different languages.

 ~~~~~~admonish info collapsible=true title="Recap from previous section: `clerk.toml` configuration file and project hierarchy"
 `clerk.toml` configuration file of our mock project
 ```toml
-# Clerk configuration file for 'my-project'

 [project]
-include_dirs = [ "src/common",              # Configures which directories to include
+include_dirs = [ "src/common",              # Which directories to include
-                 "src/tax_code",            # when looking for dependencies
-                 "src/housing_benefits" ]   # and test dependencies.
+                 "src/tax_code",            # when looking for Catala modules "src/housing_benefits" ]   # and dependencies.
 build_dir    = "_build"    # Defines where to output the generated compiled files.
 target_dir   = "_target"   # Defines where to output the targets final files.

+# Each [[target]] section describes a build target for the project

 [[target]]
-name     = "us-tax-code"                          # Target's specific name modules  = [ "Section_121", "Section_132", ... ]  # Modules components
+name     = "us-tax-code"                          # The name of the target modules  = [ "Section_121", "Section_132", ... ]  # Modules components
 tests    = [ "tests/test_income_tax.catala_en" ]  # Related test(s)
 backends = [ "c", "java" ]                        # Output language backends